tylerdr/sprinter-website/src/pages/about/index.md

   content2: >-
     After consulting, we begin mapping a custom plan to implement technology and software based on your business's current needs.
-This process is what offers your company only the most advanced and effective technology solutions that you won't find elsewhere.
+This process is what offers your company only the most advanced and effective technological solutions that you won't find elsewhere.
   header: How We Do It
   tagline: >-
     Our team is a unique blend of creatives, engineers, and developers who are